WKU-SRA-Dev/sra-recruitment-lab/README.md

 ## Instructions

-If you have previously contributed to any open source community or worked on side projects, and you are applying for an coder position, you can bypass some of the lab tasks.
+If you have previously contributed to any open source community or worked on side projects, and you are applying for a coder position, you can bypass some of the lab tasks.

 ### Administor and Project leader
 1. **Create a Markdown File**: Create a `your-repo-name.md` file in this repository.